Dance Photography Poses: How to Pose Dancers for Photos

-Today I want to share with you my knowledge which took me months to learn… Posing dancers for a photoshoot.
+Today I want to share with you my knowledge which took me months to learn… Dance photography poses and how to pose dancers for photos.
+This is a second post of my dance photography series.
+You can learn about camera settings for dance photography here.

 Did you know that the ability to work with a model/dancer is the most important thing during a dance photoshoot?
 It’s always about teamwork.